-Drivers who must use any vehicle other than the one with an issued permit decal may apply for a temporary permit decal at the Department of Public Safety.
-Temporary/visitor hanging permits are free of charge and are valid only for the date issued.
-White colored temporary/visitor permits entitle the holder to park in any parking lot designated for the color of their normal permit.
-These permits are also used for visitors that entitle the holder to park in any legal, unreserved parking space.
-Temporary/visitor parking permits are available at the Department of Public Safety.
+Drivers who must use any vehicle other than the one with an issued permit decal may apply for a temporary permit at the Department of Campus Safety.
+Temporary hanging permits are free of charge and are valid only for the date issued and entitle the holder to park in any parking lot designated on the permit.
+These permits may also be used for visitors that entitle the holder to park in any legal, unreserved parking space.

 SECTION 2: DRIVING

 The posted speed limit on university property is 15 miles per hour.
 Drivers must stop for pedestrians crossing roadways or walking through parking lots.
 Any operator of a motor or EV vehicle driving in an unsafe manner as to place other drivers or pedestrians in an unsafe environment may be charged with reckless driving.